eigr/spawn-node-sdk/documentation/actor-options.md

 This is an example of what kind of Actors you can create with Spawn

-## Singleton Actor
+## Unamed Actor

-In this example we are creating an actor in a Singleton way, that is, it is a known actor at compile time.
+In this example we are creating an actor in a Unamed way, that is, it is a known actor at compile time.

 ```TS
 import spawn, { ActorContext, Kind, Value } from '@eigr/spawn-sdk'